openAFT/adaptfx/README.md

 ## Description

-In the `reinforce` module one can find all relevant code to calculate an OAR tracked adaptive fractionation plan and plan by tracking tumor biological effective dose (tumor BED) and OAR BED (maximizing tumor BED while minimizing OAR BED).

 ### The 2D algorithms

-All algorithms are packed in functions in either `reinforce.py` or `reinforce_old.py`.
-Where `reinforce.py` holds the newest functions supporting more features and faster calculation.
-Older functions are also integrated with the CLI, but need to be updated.

 The function `max_tumor_bed_old` globally tracks OAR BED to satisfy constraints on the dose to the normal tissue, while attempting to maximize the BED delivered to the tumor.